WICG/display-locking/explainers/hidden-content-explainer.md

 is in a `content-visibility: hidden-matchable` subtree:
 1. A match within a `content-visibility: hidden-matchable` subtree has been found
-2. Wait for the next requestAnimationFrame
+2. Schedule an animation frame and wait until it happens
-3. Fire the beforematch event on the `hidden-matchable` ancestor
+3. Fire the beforematch event on the `hidden-matchable` ancestor before other animation frame callbacks from script
-4. Wait for the next requestAnimationFrame
+4. Schedule an animation frame and wait until it happens
 5. Scroll to the target match

 This behavior was implemented in response to early feedback about pages where